Skip to content

 Confirm the cause of the error

 If you haven't already done so, turn on Amazon CloudWatch Logs for your API Gateway REST API.
-If you change the authorizer configuration, then the API must be redeployed.
+If you change the authorizer configuration, then redeploy the API.

-In the response from API Gateway, look for an error message that's similar to one of the following.
+In the response from API Gateway, look for an error log message in the following examples.

-Example error message for REST APIs with an attached resource policy that implicitly denies access to the caller.
-The Lambda authorizer functions also returns an IAM policy document with an implicit deny:
+Example error log message for REST APIs with an attached resource policy that implicitly denies access to the caller:

-Note: For more information about API Gateway APIs controlled by an IAM policy, see Policy evaluation outcome tables.
+Note: For more information about API Gateway APIs that an IAM policy controls, see Policy evaluation outcome tables.

 View the API Gateway logs

 To review the authorization workflow, view the API Gateway execution logs in CloudWatch Logs.
-Note the Lambda authorizer's output and the outcome of the API Gateway resource policy evaluation.
-Look for a log error message similar to one of the following.
+Note the Lambda authorizer's output and outcome of the API Gateway resource policy evaluation.
+Look for a log error message in the following examples.

-Note: The Extended Request Id is randomly generated.
-The Extended Request Id value in your logs is different.
+Note: The Extended Request Id value in your logs is different because it's randomly generated.

 "principalId": "user",